Bergbok/Spicetify-Creations/CustomApps/history-in-sidebar/README.md

 # History in Sidebar

-Adds a shortcut for the "Recently Played" screen to the sidebar.
+Adds a shortcut to the "Recently Played" panel to the sidebar.

-Saves 1-2 full clicks!

 > If you like it, please consider starring it on GitHub 🌟